-Moreover, the point has been made that when evaluating economic efficiency in the context of international tax arbitrage, it is important to recognize that while eliminating a particular tax arbitrage structure may enhance global economic efficiency, it may disadvantage an individual country.
-108 Thus, a country may not view a particular international tax arbitrage structure as problematic if that structure does not impair its own tax revenues but, rather, only those of another country and, indeed, enhances the economic returns of its taxpayer-participant in the structure (thereby potentially increasing tax revenues) and/or attracts foreign capital.
+in the structure (thereby potentially increasing tax revenues) and/or attracts foreign capital.
 For this reason, it is difficult to identify a material U.S. tax concern with the U.S. withholding tax claims transactions described in Part II.D, Example 8.
-In other words, national economic well-being (including the competitiveness of its multinational enterprises) may point in a different direction from international global efficiency, at least in the short-to-mid-term horizon for which many tax rules and other political decisions are made.
+In other words, national economic wellbeing (including the competitiveness of its multinational enterprises) may point in a different direction from international global efficiency, at least in the short-to-mid-term horizon for which many tax rules and other political decisions are made.
 Therefore, it should not be surprising if in such a situation the lofty principle of capital export neutrality gives way to more practical, political or economic considerations.

-More generally, our national economic and tax policies often intentionally depart from the capital export neutrality principle and the maximization of international economic efficiency in order to advance other national interests, such as attracting foreign capital, encouraging exports, enabling U.S. multinationals to better compete internationally, providing economic incentives or protection to particular industries, etc., whether such national interests are framed by reference to the concept of capital import neutrality or other (explicit or implicit) national interests.109
+More generally, our national economic and tax policies often intentionally depart from the capital export neutrality principle and the maximization of international economic efficiency in order to advance other national interests, such as attracting foreign capital, encouraging exports, enabling U.S. multinationals to better compete internationally, providing economic incentives or protection to particular industries, etc., whether such national interests are framed by reference to the concept of capital import neutrality or other (explicit or implicit) national interests.106